EduardoZepeda/coffee-bytes-hugo/content/posts/software-architecture/trie-tree/index.en.md

 - databases
 coverImage: "images/trie-trees-data-structure.jpg"
 seo_title: "Trie Tree: Interactive Data Structure Simulator"
-description: Interactive Trie Tree simulator, add, delete words and see changes reflected in real time on this data structure visualization.
+description: Use this Interactive Trie Tree simulator to get a better understanding of this data structure, add, delete words and see changes reflected in real time.
 keyword: 'trie tree'
 keywords:
 - 'trie tree'